 I was about sixteen/seventeen at the time.
 And I was then living in a fairly backwoods part of Virginia that was firm Bush territory.
 Tractor Pulls were significant social events.
 The Confederate flag was on my high school's logo.
 One of the government teachers at that high school insisted totally straight-faced that socialism and communism were basically synonyms and he wouldn't hear any different because he had a bachelor's degree in Political Science and we didn't (I do now, and he's still wrong).
 So, being seventeen and a natural contrarian living in what I saw as a Faulknerian hellscape, you can see how I approached the various issues of the day.

 In the end, I was right about the war by default; I chose to be against the side that was wrong.
 There were many sober, adult-type people who stood firm in their opposition based on the facts and have every right to gloat.
 But I wasn't one of them.
-I thought of myself as a part of the more respectable crew, but probably looked and sounded, by most standards, like the drum circlers and other white guys with dreadlocks.
-I just despised the man that had pushed for the thing.
+I thought of myself as a part of the more respectable crew, but

 I never understood Bush's appeal--even discounting the swagger and privilege.
 I shouldn't want to have a beer with the president.
 I know the people I drink with: I don't want them being president.
 Then there was the dichotomy of a Manichean-headed executive promoting vague goals built on abstract concepts.
 "War On Terror."
 "Freedom Agenda."
 Meaningless, borderline Orwellian phrases aimed at "the gut," because that was the decision-making organ in those years.
 In his most cynical maneuver, all opposition was preemptively decried as unpatriotic.
 Those of us who disagreed were made to feel alien in our own home, something I very much felt in rural Virginia.
 And this from a heterosexual, whose prospect for recognized love wasn't put to a referendum scheduled to help a president secure reelection.
 Bush was not the despot that many in the anti-war movement claimed, but damned if his divide-and-conquer techniques didn't reek of dusty totalitarian playbooks.
-I think I wrote a book about that
+I think I wrote a book about that.

-I softened in college, becoming generally disgusted with the whole bloody mess of politics.
-And though my early views were founded on a contrarian's fickle whims, some of the hard-wiring remains.
+founded on a contrarian's fickle whims, some of the hard-wiring remains.
 My political consciousness was booted up during the rush to war, at which time George W. Bush taught to me to be a liberal.
 And his party's continuing unwillingness to cop to that administration's myriad blunders ensure that the Republican Party will have to work a lot harder for my vote than the Democrats ever will (no, a sudden interest in deficits and civil rights now that a Democrat is in office doesn't quite cut it).
 And I know I'm not the only member of my generation who feels that way.

 Pundit historians will cite Obama and gay marriage and any number of other things as our reasons for our general reluctance to support the Republican Party.
 And those all fit.
 But it began with Bush.
 And his war.